micwik/ArnLib/README.md

 * _Networked services by RPC (remote procedure call)._  <Br>
 Will be quite the same as setting up slots for local calls.
 Also calling a remote slot can be done via a signal or a direct call.
-You can find an easy example in the ArLib package, showing a simple chat Client and Server.
+You can find an easy example in the ArnLib package, showing a simple chat Client and Server.

 * _Customization with scripts._  <Br>
 Helps giving integration of Java Script to C++ and objects stored in the Arn Registry.